Colts close practice facility after positive tests for virus

 The Colts are scheduled to host the Cincinnati Bengals on Sunday.

-The Atlanta Falcons closed their facility Thursday following a second positive test for COVID-19, the Tennessee Titans played Tuesday following a 16-day layoff because of an outbreak, and the New England Patriots have twice had their original Week 5 matchup against Denver postponed following four positive coronavirus tests by players.
+— The Atlanta Falcons on Friday resumed in-person work at their facility under the league’s supplemental intensive protocols.
+The team had closed the facility Thursday following a second positive test for COVID-19.

+— The Tennessee Titans played Tuesday following a 16-day layoff because of an outbreak.

+— The New England Patriots have twice had their original Week 5 matchup against Denver postponed following four positive coronavirus tests by players.
 They’re set to play Sunday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL